The Spy in the Green Hat: Production

-The announcement of The Concrete Overcoat Affair as a two-part television show featuring an expensive all-star cast led many critics to correctly believe that it would eventually be re-packaged into a feature film.
+The announcement of "The Concrete Overcoat Affair" as a two-part television episode of The Man from U.N.C.L.E. featuring an expensive all-star cast led many critics to correctly believe that it would eventually be re-packaged into a feature film.
 "Officials won't confirm that it is intended for theater use, but that is indicated by the cast: Janet Leigh, Jack Palance, Joan Blondell.
 Letitia Roman, plus a quartet of veteran mobsters, Eduardo Cianelli, Jack La Rue, Allen Jenkins, and Maxie Rosenbloom.”

 Unlike the four earlier feature Man from U.N.C.L.E. movies, The Spy in the Green Hat made only minimal changes to the episodes.
 The musical cues were essentially the same, and no major scenes were added or removed.
 Some short scenes that were more violent, sexy, and disturbing than generally shown on American network television at the time were inserted.
-Pia Monteri's nude back (from the waist up) is briefly shown in the film, but edited out in the TV broadcast.
+Pia Monteri (Román)'s nude back (from the waist up) is briefly shown in the film, but edited out in the TV broadcast.
 Miss Diketon has lines in the film, enthusiastically delivered by Janet Leigh to make clear she receives sensual pleasure from inflicting pain, also did not appear on television.

 The series theme played under the main titles was a faster tempo reworking by Nelson Riddle of Gerald Fried's third season arrangement featuring trumpets, organ and saxophone solo.

-The titular "Spy in the Green Hat" is Mr. Thaler of THRUSH, played by Will Kuluva.
-Kuluva had previously played the head of U.N.C.L.E. as Mr. Allison in the unaired pilot for the series.
+The titular Spy in the Green Hat is Mr. Thaler of THRUSH, played by Will Kuluva.
+Kuluva had previously played the head of U.N.C.L.E.
+Mr. Allison in the unaired pilot for the series.
 His character was replaced by Leo G. Carroll as Alexander Waverly.

-In one scene, 'Fingers' Stiletto smashes a grapefruit half into the face of his wife, played by Joan Blondell.
-Blondell then breaks the 'fourth wall' by turning and staring straight into the camera with a look of exasperation at having to endure the homage to an iconic scene between James Cagney and Mae Clark from 1931's 'The Public Enemy', in which Blondell also had a starring role.
-Later in the film, Miss Diketon comes to the rescue of Ilya Kuryakin (David McCallum) by stabbing one of the THRUSH thugs in the back with a large dagger, perhaps a tongue-in-cheek nod to her notorious role as a stabbing victim in 'Psycho' just a few years earlier.
+In one scene, Arturo "Fingers" Stiletto (Eduardo Ciannelli) smashes a grapefruit half into the face of his wife, played by Joan Blondell.
+Blondell then breaks the fourth wall by turning and staring straight into the camera with a look of exasperation at having to endure the homage to an iconic scene between James Cagney and Mae Clark from 1931's The Public Enemy, in which Blondell also had a starring role.
+Later in the film, Miss Diketon comes to the rescue of Illya Kuryakin (David McCallum) by stabbing one of the THRUSH thugs in the back with a large dagger, perhaps a tongue-in-cheek nod to her notorious role as stabbing victim Marion Crane in Psycho just a few years earlier.